-The Worst Frozen Foods That Should Never Be In Your Shopping Cart
+The Worst Frozen Foods You Should Never Buy

 The frozen foods section of the grocery store is always a tempting aisle.
 It's filled with premade meals that make cooking easier and they last a long time too, something that is of major value.
-This became especially true living through a pandemic, as many people are still trying to limit the number of trips they take to the supermarket.
+This became especially true living through a pandemic, as many people were trying to limit the number of trips they took to the supermarket.
 So it's no wonder the demand for frozen foods surged!
-But you want to make sure you're stocking up on the right frozen foods.
+And now, many have come to love the easiness frozen foods bring to their lives.
+You do want to make sure you're stocking up on the right frozen foods, though.
 There are plenty of options out there that aren't all that great for your health.

 Amongst the healthy frozen fruits and veggies, there are plenty of pizzas, appetizers, dinners, and desserts also lining the freezer aisles.
 To help you make the best choices when you're navigating the grocery store, we've rounded up the worst culprits out there from the most common categories of foods you'll likely encounter.
 This way, you'll know exactly which worst frozen food options to never add to your shopping cart.
 Stay away from these frozen foods, and instead, eat any of The 7 Healthiest Foods to Eat Right Now.

 This frozen pizza from DiGiorno is one you want to avoid.
 It's high in calories, sodium, and saturated fat while lacking in fiber, and fiber is one nutrient that helps you stay full for longer.
 It also has an ingredients list that is miles long.
 Nothing redeeming here!

 Frozen Breakfast—Bob Evans Sausage & Potatoes Brunch Bowl